agrogeophy/2nd_agrogeophysics_seminar/README.md

     - reflexion about data-reuse
     - dataset/code benchmarking
        (ex: inversion of a synthetic dataset simulating RWU, combining different data sources, ...)
+* Frontiers topic to agrogeophysic:
+    - soil processes like carbon and nitrogen cycling